-The air conditioner control (A175) protects the compressor from:
+The main control protects the compressor from:

-- Short cycling (five minutes) when there is initial power up - · Interruption in power to the unit - High or low pressure switch or discharge line sensor trips - Delay after Y1 demand is removed.
+- Short cycling (five minutes) when there is initial power up - Interruption in power to the unit - High or low pressure switch or discharge line sensor trips - Delay after Y1 demand is removed.

-The anti-short timer in the air conditioner control is five (5) minutes.
-To override timer when active or inactive - place jumper on the field test pins between 1 and 2 seconds.
+In non-communicating systems the delay is set for 300 seconds (five minutes) and can not be changed.
+To override timer when active or inactive, place a jumper on the field test pins between 1 and 2 seconds.